-SIGPLAN sponsors or co-sponsors the premier conferences in the area of programming language research, providing the opportunity for researchers, developers, practitioners, and students to present the latest research advances.
-The conferences listed on this page are sponsored by SIGPLAN.
-ACM maintains a master conference calendar for SIGPLAN.
+SIGPLAN organizes the premier conferences and workshops in the area of programming language research, providing opportunities for researchers, developers, practitioners, and students to present their latest research advances.

 Programming Language Design and Implementation (PLDI)